-SP 112 3 Credits PERSUASIVE SPEECH

-Provides students an understanding of the persuasive communication process in order to make more persuasive presentations and better understand persuasive mechanisms in the issues they encounter.
+SP 112 3 Credits PERSUASIVE SPEECH Quarters: Offered as needed Provides students an understanding of the persuasive communication process in order to make more persuasive presentations and better understand persuasive mechanisms in the issues they encounter.
 Prerequisites: College level reading ability is an advantage.

-SP 219 3 Credits

-SMALL GROUP DISCUSSION
+SP 219 3 Credits SMALL GROUP DISCUSSION Quarters: Fall, Spring

 Stresses skill building and theory in decision making, goal setting, presentation planning, and knowledge of group process.
 Assists students in using effective small group techniques in a variety of settings.
-Some sections may have a low-cost or no-cost text book option.
 Prerequisites: Pass WR95 with a C- or better, or suitable placement score.